Lafayette

 Getting Here

-- BART: Lafayette Station (Antioch line)
+- BART: Lafayette Station (Antioch line) — about 35 minutes to Embarcadero off-peak.

-- Car: Highway 24 through the Caldecott Tunnel
+- Car: Highway 24 through the Caldecott Tunnel — three Lafayette exits (Pleasant Hill Road, Oak Hill Road, Acalanes Road / First Street).

-- Bike: Connected via regional trail system
+- Bike: Connected via the Lafayette-Moraga and Iron Horse regional trail systems.

 Local Lore: The Name